quicwg/ops-drafts/draft-ietf-quic-applicability.md

 As QUIC is a general purpose transport protocol, there are no requirements that servers use a particular UDP port for QUIC.
-For applications with a fallback to TCP that do not already have an alternate mapping to UDP, the registration (if necessary) and use of the UDP port number corresponding to the TCP port already registered for the application is RECOMMENDED.
+For applications with a fallback to TCP that do not already have an alternate mapping to UDP, usually the registration (if necessary) and use of the UDP port number corresponding to the TCP port already registered for the application is approrpiate.
 For example, the default port for HTTP/3 {{QUIC-HTTP}} is UDP port 443, analogous to HTTP/1.1 or HTTP/2 over TLS over TCP.

 Applications could define an alternate endpoint discovery mechanism to allow the usage of ports other than the default.
 For example, HTTP/3 ({{QUIC-HTTP}}